kessssss/gauss-VS-armadillo/README.md

 # gauss-VS-armadillo
-this code compares two methods that are to find unknown variables for the system of the functions - polynoms. multithreading can also be used here
+this code compares two methods that are to find unknown variables for the system of non-homogeneous equations

 # beforehand
 make sure you have the following: